yudharisandy/LudoGame/README.md

 # LudoGame

+This repo is a library for Ludo Game, a strategy board game for two to four players, in which the players race their four tokens from start to finish according to the rolls of a single die.
+[Read more](https://en.wikipedia.org/wiki/Ludo#:~:text=Ludo%20%28%2F%20%CB%88lju%CB%90do%CA%8A%20%2F%3B%20from%20Latin%20ludo%20%27,is%20derived%20from%20the%20Indian%20game%20Pachisi.%20).

-This repository is part of The Bootcamp project of Formulatrix Software Engineering, at Formulatrix Company, Salatiga City, Indonesia.
+This repo is an individual project of The Bootcamp of Formulatrix Software Engineering, at Formulatrix Company, Salatiga City, Indonesia.

 ## Table of Contents
 - [Progress Update]()